-In this lesson you will learn about your unique flavor.
-For example, if the Profile revealed your primary style to be Director and your secondary style to be Harmonizer, then this creates an identifiable pattern of communicating called the Persuader.
+In this lesson, you will learn about your unique flavor.
+For example, if the Survey revealed your primary style to be Director and your secondary style to be Harmonizer, then this creates an identifiable pattern of communicating called the Persuader.
 This style is highlighted below.

 If you split the Matrix into equal quarters, or quadrants, then each quadrant illustrates a primary style—Director, Expresser, Thinker, or Harmonizer.

 Each quadrant contains four more squares.
 Your secondary style determines your particular square within each quadrant.

 Here’s how it works, using the Organizer as an example:

 - Directors are in the upper left of the Matrix.

 Since the Organizer’s primary style is Thinker, he’s in the lower-left quadrant.

 Step 2: Once you’ve located your quadrant, cover up the other three.
 Pretend they don’t exist.
 In this case, you’d cover up the top half of the Matrix and the lower-right quadrant.
 The only quadrant visible would be the Thinker.